COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 Higher radiation doses are more likely to cause severe side effects, including the potential for lessened immunity.

 However, patients receiving radiation to their entire body (called total body irradiation) are at the highest risk for suppressed immunity.
+This treatment is only used in very specific cases, typically in preparation for a bone marrow transplant.

 Chemotherapy vs. Radiotherapy: Which Has a Greater Impact on Immunity?